falo2k/ProtonPack/README.md

 - In music mode a single press will act as a stop button, while a long press will move to the previous track in the list.

 **Pack Crank Knob**
-- Connected to an encoder, this will currently just mimic the behaviour of the wand encoder (see the OLED Menu System below).
+- Connected to an encoder, this independently controls volume of the pack when held and turned.

 **Pack Ion Switch**
 - Currently unused.